10 ASEAN players that went to Japan before Chanathip Songkrasin

 However, homesickness began to affect the midfielder and it eventually affected his performances.
 As a result, Adul began to see lesser playing time and Gainare eventually finished fifth.

 With the completion of the one-year loan, Adul opted to return to Thailand, where he became a legendary figure among Chonburi fans.

 He would break their hearts by making a shock move to Buriram United last season, but his stint only lasted six months and he returned to his boyhood club on loan later in the year.

-While he was A legendary figure for Chonburi for making the fourth most appearances for the club, were it not for his homesickness, many wonder till this day whether he could have been a Thai legend for excelling in the J-League.
+While he is a legendary figure for Chonburi for making the fourth most appearances for the club, were it not for his homesickness, many wonder till this day whether he could have been a Thai legend for excelling in the J-League.